-Here are the plot explanations and timelines of all the Terminator films (and TV series) that have been made so far.
+Here are the plot explanations and timelines of all the Terminator series of films (and TV series) that have been made so far.
+All terminator movies summarized in one go!

 The Terminator was about the awesomeness of machines, specifically a model being T101.
 The Terminator movie blew us all away with its story line, concept, intensity of action, the relentlessness of a machine, the one-liners and an awesome theme track.
 The world of 1984 was shocked by the fact that their blenders can turn to be their worst nightmare, in an awesome way.
 It introduced us to a world which was ruled by Skynet – human created Artificial Intelligence network that became “self-aware”.